wesmoncrief/obsidian-todoist-text/README.md

 ## Usage
 1. Ensure you understand the security implications (see Security section of this file)
-2. Install the plugin (TodGoist Text) through Obsidian
+2. Install the plugin (Todoist Text) through Obsidian
 3. Enable the plugin in Obsdidian
 4. Go to the Todoist Text settings and enter your Todoist API token, as explained in the settings
 5. Configure a hotkey for checking off tasks (see below section)